 Children with sensory sensitivities often struggle to calm themselves after exposure to triggering stimuli (i.e. loud noises, bright lights, textures).
 ABA therapy helps them learn self-regulation techniques such as:

 These techniques empower children to manage their emotions and reduce distress in challenging situations.
+You can also read our guide on helping your child manage their emotions for additional strategies.

 For children who are hypersensitive to certain sensory inputs, ABA therapy uses gradual exposure techniques to promote tolerance towards the stimuli and independence in teaching self-regulation techniques.